Pharmacometrics and Pharmacokinetics, Pharmaceutical Biotechnology, Pharmaceutical Analysis and Drug Delivery

 Graduate School Requirements

-- UF Admissions requires all scores (GRE and TOEFL) to be sent by the testing center directly to Office of Admissions (UF code is 5812 Department Code is not necessary).
+- UF Admissions requires all GRE and language exam scores to be sent by the testing center directly to the University of Florida Office of Admissions.
+The UF testing code is 5812.
+A separate department code is not needed.

-- Original transcripts must be sent directly from the educational institution to the UF Office of Admission.
+- Original transcripts must be sent directly from the educational institution to the UF Office of Admissions.
+Please do not send them to the department.

 Graduate Coordinator: Dr. Sihong Song